vishwanatharondekar/gitlab-cli/README.md

 #### Fixes
 1. Check if there are any local commits which are not pushed.
 2. Check if remoteURL points to a gitlab repo or not.
 Throw error if not a gitlab repo.

-####Commands

-1. open-merge-requests - Open merge requests page of the current repo.